GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 contact and escalation information for Login.gov, GSA, and vendors.

 ### Crisis Comms

+Login.gov Communications maintains a distinct process for assessing the need to initiate crisis communications with GSA, partner, and other stakeholders.

 See [Incident Comms Playbook - Phase 2: ASSESS](https://docs.google.com/document/d/1kG7LXaEThJFJfCVP3jnimEvqbHKlFNvJ_PokZkpu1K8/edit#heading=h.vjtsg6mj5w6c)
 for the incident level symptoms, impact, and duration.
 It is the responsibility